Ancocodet/wp-umami/readme.md

 ## Installation ##

-* If you don’t know how to install a plugin for WordPress, here’s how.

 1. Upload the plugin files to the `/wp-content/plugins/integrate-umami` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress
 3. Follow the Setup Tracking instructions